cmccandless/ExercismSolutions-csharp/say/README.md

 # Say

-Write a program that will take a number from 0 to 999,999,999,999 and spell out that number in English.
+Given a number from 0 to 999,999,999,999, spell out that number in English.

 ## Step 1